CTimpone/chess/README.md

 Comparatively, the human player simply enters two chess-styled coordinates (which are translated with help of the board) to complete their move.
 The first coordinate is the starting piece, and the second is where it is moved.

 ## Running the Program
-To actually run the program, simply clone or download the project, cd into the directory and run <code>ruby game.rb</code> in the command line.
+To actually run the program, first make sure that the colorize gem is installed on your machine <code>gem install colorize</code>.
+After that is taken care of, simply clone or download the project, cd into the directory and run <code>ruby game.rb</code> in the command line.
 It will prompt for what type of player is desired for each color.
 For choosing an AI, smart is the computer without foresight, while grandmaster looks a move ahead.